Japan's Uniqlo suspends most Bangladesh travel; others reviewing operations

 Both the United States and British embassies in Bangladesh may reduce staff numbers, one diplomatic source said, and ask only essential staff to stay on.

-Japanese construction companies Obayashi Corp (1802.T) and Shimizu Corp (1803.T), both with more than a dozen employees working on bridge projects in Bangladesh, said they advised staff to stay indoors.
+Japanese construction companies Obayashi Corp and Shimizu Corp, both with more than a dozen employees working on bridge projects in Bangladesh, said they advised staff to stay indoors.

 At least two five-star hotels in Dhaka, which cater primarily to business clients, said they had seen a spike in cancellations since Friday's attack.